Sport in Birmingham: Motor racing

 The city is home to Birmingham Wheels motor sport park which features a short-track oval circuit based and MSA Kart Circuit.
 The oval circuit stages a number of high-profile stock car and banger race meetings, along with a charity race event every winter for Children in Need.
 The Grand Prix Karting circuit, where Nigel Mansell famously began his motor sport career remains one of the most testing circuits in the UK.

 The city also staged the Birmingham Superprix on a number of occasions during the 1980s, a Formula 3000 event which took place on a street circuit in the city centre.
 Many of the competitors later went on to compete in Formula One, including former Ferrari driver Jean Alesi.
 Nigel Mansell also lived in Birmingham as a child and into his early adult years.

 Roller derby

-Birmingham boasts two female amateur roller derby leagues the Birmingham Blitz Derby Dames, formed in October 2006 by Bee Bentley who introduced the sport of roller derby to the West Midlands from America.
+Birmingham has two female amateur roller derby leagues the Birmingham Blitz Derby Dames, formed in October 2006 by Bee Bentley who introduced the sport of roller derby to the West Midlands from America.
 Following this formation, the Central City Rollergirls formed from a split in November 2007.

-Roller derby is an aggressive quad skating sport where blockers try to stop jammers from scoring points by lapping the blockers.
-This fast & furious contact sport has already captured the imagination of West Midlands crowds during Birmingham's first public bout in October 2007.
+Roller derby is an quad skating sport where blockers try to stop jammers from scoring points by lapping the blockers.
+The contact sport had Birmingham's first public bout in October 2007.